banboobee/homebridge-gsh2/README.md

 _Note: Google Smart Home does not currently support all "sensor" devices such as Motion Sensors or Occupancy Sensors etc._

+## Subscription Required

+As of May 2025, homebridge-gsh requires a subscription to operate.
+This change supports the maintenance of the secure cloud infrastructure that enables integration with Google Smart Home.
+New users will receive a 7-day free trial.
+Existing users will be gradually enrolled starting in mid June 2025.

+For more details on pricing, enrollment, and frequently asked questions, please visit the [Subscription Service wiki page](https://github.com/homebridge-plugins/homebridge-gsh/wiki/Subscription-Service).

 ## Installation Instructions

 #### Option 1: Install via Homebridge Config UI X: